Ongoing Projects

 Meteor Beliefs Project

 Established during the second half of 2002, the Meteor Beliefs Project was announced in early 2003.
 Its purpose is quite simple in essence, but potentially far-reaching and open-ended in practice.
 What we would like is that anyone with information to share should contact us with their favourite literary, poetic, mythological or folkloric references to meteors.
-At the end of 2005, we introduced a new strand, "Meteoric Imagery in SF", to feature meteoric objects as portrayed in films and TV programmes.
-At the same time, we also began collecting notes on meteor-related contemporary song lyrics, a strand we call "Musical Meteors", and both aspects continue.
+At the end of 2005, we introduced a new strand, “Meteoric Imagery in SF”, to feature meteoric objects as portrayed in films and TV programmes.
+At the same time, we also began collecting notes on meteor-related contemporary song lyrics, a strand we call “Musical Meteors”, and both aspects continue.
 Items submitted are either re-edited as elements of compilation articles, or presented in longer pieces in a suitable format under the authorship of the contributor or in collaboration with the Project coordinators, and under the general Meteor Beliefs Project banner.
 All contributors are fully acknowledged, whatever the case.
-Publication was primarily in the IMO's journal WGN until the end of 2007, but the 2008 material was presented instead to the International Meteor Conference in Sachticka, Slovakia, with the full article texts expected to be published in the IMC Proceedings in due course.
-Online versions of many of the earlier WGN articles are available, and a CD-ROM containing PDF versions of all the published articles to the end of 2007, plus preprints of the 2008 papers, can be bought at the IMO's online shop for 4 Euros or 6 US Dollars.
+Publication was primarily in the IMO’s journal WGN until the end of 2007, but the 2008 material was presented instead to the International Meteor Conference (IMC), and further items featured at the 2009 and 2010 IMCs.
+Online versions of many of the earlier WGN articles are available, and a ZIP archive containing PDF versions of all the published articles to the end of 2011, plus preprints of those IMC items not yet published, can be bought at the IMO’s online shop.